The skin around your breasts is pretty sensitive, meaning a rash under your breast is almost an unavoidable affair.

 You’ll probably also feel like part of your breast is hard and badly bruised, and you may get a high fever, chills, and fatigue.

-Intertrigo is the most common fungal infection that affects the skin under the breasts.
+Intertrigo is the most common fungal infection that affects the skin under the boobs.

-It’s actually a form of candida (or yeast) infection.
+It’s actually a form of candida (or yeast) infection – the main culprit for a smelly rash under the breast.

-If this is the problem, your skin will probably be raw, inflamed, and very itchy.
+If intertrigo is your guy, your skin will probably be raw, inflamed, and very itchy.

-The rash can also crack or weep, and the discharge can smell bad.
+A yeast rash under the breast can also crack or weep, and the discharge can smell bad.

 It’s also pretty common for the same fungus to cause a thrush infection on your nipple in the early days of nursing, when your skin might be particularly tender and cracked.